-The existing patchwork of legal protections for LGBT people in the United States leaves millions subject to uncertainty and potential discrimination.
-That’s why the Human Rights Campaign is working with lawmakers and advocates to pass the Equality Act in Congress, as well as strong non-discrimination protections at the state and local levels.
+The existing patchwork of legal protections for LGBTQ people in the United States leaves millions subject to uncertainty and potential discrimination.
+That’s why the Human Rights Campaign is continuing the fight on the local, state and federal levels for full LGBTQ equality.

-Click Here to Voice Your Support or text ONEARKANSAS to 30644 to join us.
+Click Here to Voice Your Support or text ONEARKANSAS to 472472 to join us.

 Are you a faith leader in Arkansas?
 Pledge to make your community and congregation a more inclusive space for LGBTQ people by clicking here!